HOGENT-frontendweb/webservices-cursus/7-authenticatie/index.md

   if (!hasPermission) {
     throw ServiceError.forbidden(
-      'You are not allowed to view this part of the application' ); // 👈 2
+      'You are not allowed to view this part of the application', ); // 👈 2
   }
 };